 Design a user experience-oriented application.

 Tailor the game elements based on the workflow.

-Best Practices for Gamification in Workplace
+Best Practices for Gamification in the Workplace

-Gamification in the workplace is an effective training strategy that fulfills all training needs by adding enjoyable elements.
+Gamification in the workplace is an effective training strategy that fulfils all training needs by adding enjoyable elements.
 Although gamification uses a well-planned strategy for implementation, it is equally important to keep certain points in mind while implementing gamification in a workplace.

 i) Identify the success criterion

 A gamified training needs a pre-determined success criterion to plan gamified training activities.